-While circumstances may have us working from home and the holidays may have us up in spirits, what other way to pass the time or keep spirits up than with a read about Google My Business Attributes and a hot cup of tea.
+While circumstances may have us working from home and the holidays may have us up in spirits, what other way to pass the time or keep spirits up than with a read about Google Business Profile (formally Google Business Profile) Attributes and a hot cup of tea.

-Now, let’s take a deeper dive into Google My Business Attributes.
+Now, let’s take a deeper dive into Google Business Profile Attributes.

-Back in May 2016, while Drake needed “One Dance” and I was drinking tea while reading a book, Google was at work debuting GMB Attributes.
+Back in May 2016, while Drake needed “One Dance” and I was drinking tea while reading a book, Google was at work debuting GPB (formerly GMB) attributes.
 The site certainly had limited abilities and was only used by industries of their selection like food or service-related businesses.
 The number and choices for attributes were limited in this rollout.
 That was soon expanded later that year in September and continued to grow into what we now have today.

 Just like all fine cars, let’s take a look under the hood of this beast.

 Depending on your business, Google will give you a list of attributes that can assist your business to the fullest ability.
-Let’s say you’re an independent tea house in Downtown Phoenix, AZ, and have already set up an account through Google My Business.
-Let’s navigate to accessing Google My Business Attributes.
+Let’s say you’re an independent tea house in Downtown Phoenix, AZ, and have already set up an account through Google Business Profile.
+Let’s navigate to accessing Google Business Profile attributes.
 No worries, just like the owner’s manual, I’ll add screenshots to help.

 - Login to Google.com/business and navigate to INFO.